European influence in Afghanistan: Amanullah Khan, 1919–1929

 King Amanullah, third son of Habibullah Khan.

 On 20 February 1919, Habibullah Khan was assassinated on a hunting trip.
 He had not declared a succession, but left his third son, Amanullah Khan, in charge in Kabul.
 Amanullah did have an older brother, Nasrullah Khan.
 But, because Amanullah controlled both the national treasury and the army, Amanullah was well situated to seize power.
 The army's support allowed Amanullah to suppress other claims and imprison those relatives who would not swear loyalty to him.
 Within a few months, the new amir had gained the allegiance of most tribal leaders and established control over the cities.

 Family life of Afghan politicians in 1927.

 King Amanullah in 1928, the scope of the European tour with Mustafa Kemal Atatürk in Turkey.

 Amanullah Khan's reforms were heavily influenced by Europe.
 This came through the influence of Mahmud Tarzi, who was both Amanullah Khan's father-in-law and Foreign Minister.
 Mahmud Tarzi, a highly educated, well-traveled poet, journalist, and diplomat, was a key figure that brought Western dress and etiquette to Afghanistan.
-He also fought for progressive reforms such as woman's rights, educational rights, and freedom of press.
+He also fought for progressive reforms such as woman's rights, educational rights, and freedom of the press.
 All of these influences, brought by Tarzi and others, were welcomed by Amanullah Khan.

 In 1926, Amanullah ended the Emirate of Afghanistan and proclaimed the Kingdom of Afghanistan with himself as king.
 In 1927 and 1928, King Amanullah Khan and his wife Soraya Tarzi visited Europe.
 On this trip they were honored and feted.
 In fact, in 1928 the King and Queen of Afghanistan received honorary degrees from the University of Oxford.
 This was an era when other Muslim nations, like Turkey and Egypt were also on the path to modernization.
 King Amanullah was so impressed with the social progress of Europe that he tried to implement them right away, this met with heavy resistance from the conservative society and eventually led to his demise.